erjank/teaching/checklists.md

 # Checklists

+FIXME: make it clear that these are sample checklists for actual workshops, not instructor training events.

 See Atul Gawande's 2007 article "[The Checklist][gawande-checklist]" for a look at how using checklists can save lives (and make many other things better too).

+FIXME: also refer to https://twitter.com/holden/status/852891255423946753

 ## Scheduling the Event